Dr. Kalsi helps us detangle the differences between spider veins and varicose veins.

 - Maintain a healthy diet rich in fruits and vegetables, low-salt, and high-fiber.

 - Leg elevation can help reduce swelling and symptoms.

 Are there non surgical treatments for varicose veins and spider veins?

 There are several non surgical treatments for varicose and spider veins.
 These include veinwave, Nd:YAG laser, liquid and ultrasound guided sclerotherapy, catheter-based vein treatments with laser or radiofrequency energy and Micorphlebectomy.

 Do you have any non surgical treatments you provide?

 We provide several non surgical and minimally invasive treatments for spider and varicose veins.
 Treatments are available for face veins, hand veins, chest veins and leg veins just to name a few.
-Treatment depends on the area involved and type of
+Treatment depends on the area involved and type of veins.

 We provide vein wave treatment for face veins, liquid and foam sclerotherapy for face, hand and leg veins and catheter-based procedures using laser energy or radiofrequency energy for larger varicose veins.
 Microphlebectomy is a minimally invasive treatment for large leg and hand veins (when vein branches are large and bulging) where tiny skin punctures are done.